michael-je/the-lone-dancer/README.md

 # The Lone Dancer - Discord music bot

-This project is still in development.
-The goal is to create a simple music playing bot for our discord server.
-It should be able to connect to a voice channel, accept basic commands and play back audio from youtube.
+This is a working discord bot centered around streaming music from **YouTube** into a voice channel.
+It is in active development and recieves regular feature updates and bug fixes.

+---
+## Main features
+- Accepts links and search terms for audio streaming
+- Play, pause, skip, queue, and more!
+- Stream the audio into the voice channel you're in 🎶

 ---
 ## Quickstart